Speckled Sussex Chickens are a beautiful sight and much more. Here’s everything you need to know about this breed of chickens!

 Speckled Sussex chickens have wonderful, inquisitive, and “big” personalities, not to mention the beautiful “speckles” on their feathers!
 Ours willingly sit on our laps or take treats from our hands – they’re the perfect pet chicken!

-If you’ve been considering adding a Speckled Sussex hen or two to your coop, then read on to learn all about this wonderful breed!
+But they are also a very hardy and quite productive heritage breed that is regaining popularity.
+If you’ve been considering adding any backyard chickens to your coop, read on to learn about this wonderful breed!

 Speckled Sussex Breed Characteristics

-Sussex chickens have historically been raised as a dual purpose breed (for both eggs and meat), although many people today raise them as beautiful pets.
-There’s a standard-sized chicken and a bantam variety (can you imagine how adorable the bantam variety is???)
+Sussex chickens have historically been raised by chicken keepers as a dual-purpose breed (for both eggs and meat), although many people today raise them as beautiful pets.
+There’s a standard-sized chicken and also a bantam variety.
+Can you imagine how adorable the bantam variety is?